Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

 </figure>

-We tried to take all these considerations into account and came up with a solution that may look **a little unconventional** to many users, but one that is followed by more and more big centres.
+We tried to take all these considerations into account and came up with a solution that may look **a little unconventional** to many users.

-In principle there should be a high degree of compatibility between releases of the HPE Cray Programming Environment but we decided not to take the risk and **build our software for a specific release of the programming environment**, which is also a better fit with the typical tools used to manage a scientific software stack such as EasyBuild and Spack as they also prefer precise versions for all dependencies and compilers etc. This did turn out to be a good decision after the system update of March 2023 as some packages were incapable of picking up new libraries.
-We also made the stack very easy to extend.
+In principle there should be a high degree of compatibility between releases of the HPE Cray Programming Environment but we decided not to take the risk and **build our software for a specific release of the programming environment**, which is also a better fit with the typical tools used to manage a scientific software stack such as EasyBuild and Spack as they also prefer precise versions for all dependencies and compilers etc. We also made the stack very easy to extend.
 So we have **many base libraries and some packages already pre-installed** but also provide an **easy and very transparent way to install additional packages in your project space in exactly the same way as we do for the central stack**, with the same performance but the benefit that the installation can be customised more easily to the needs of your project.
 Not everybody needs